With no revenue neutrality, New Brunswick “fails to meet the test of open and transparent property taxation”

 Not that they necessarily would, though, as most benefit from being able to blame assessment increases as a way of obtaining extra revenue without deliberating it in the budget process.

 As I’ve argued elsewhere, our property assessment and property taxation legislation is poorly written.
 The word “tax” should never appear in assessment legislation, but it most certainly does, as assessment is the tool most often used in NB to deal with what are at their core taxation issues.
-Think of the “Spike Protection Mechanism”, for instance.
+Think of the stupid “Spike Protection Mechanism”, for instance.

 Rather than a revenue neutral system, this incestuous, substandard mess is precisely what we have to contend with.